TicketPeak Virtual Events & Live Streaming

 Once the event starts the video player will appear in the center of the screen.
 Depending on the video hosting platform being used, viewers can double click on the video to make it full screen.
 If any text was inputted in the “Message During the Event” field, then this will show directly above the video.
 See sample below:

-Login to your TicketPeak account to start setting up your Virtual Events now!
+Login to your TicketPeak account to start setting up your TicketPeak Virtual Events & Live Streaming!

 Event Ticketing Online | Online Event Ticketing | Event Ticketing Site | Event Ticketing Website | E-Ticketing Software | E Ticketing Software | Event Management and Ticketing Software | Online Event Management Ticketing Services | Online Event Management & Ticketing Services | Cloud Event Ticketing Services | Event Planning & Ticketing Services